flexera-public/policy_templates/cost/cloud_cost_anomaly_alerts/README.md

-# Cloud Cost Anomaly Alerts Policy
+# Cloud Cost Anomaly Alerts

 ## What it does